Qiskit/samplomatic/docs/guides/dressed_boxes.rst

 Gates on the side of the dressing compatible with its template parametrization can be composed into it, reducing the number of physical gates.
-These are called easy gates.
+These are called *easy* gates.
-The remainder of the box is called hard and is implemented as is.
+The remainder of the box is called *hard* and is implemented as is.
-Directives are enacted by virtual gates generated at the edge of the box opposite its dressing.
-These virtual gates are moved through the circuit in a prescribed direction and need to be composed into a dressing.

 .. figure:: ../figs/dressed_box_uncollected.drawio.png